dmccreary/circuits/docs/glossary.md

 * [Overleaf website](https://www.overleaf.com/)
 * See also: [TekZ](#tikz)

+#### Pareto Analysis

+Pareto Analysis is a decision-making technique used to prioritize tasks or issues based on the principle that 80% of effects come from 20% of causes.
+It focuses on identifying the most significant factors in a dataset to optimize resources and efforts.

+**Example:** In a circuits course, Pareto Analysis can be applied to FAQs by categorizing the types of questions students frequently ask.
+For instance, if 80% of the questions come from 20% of the topics---such as Ohm's Law, Kirchhoff's Laws, and Thevenin's Theorem---the instructor could prioritize creating additional resources or tutorials on those key topics to address the majority of student inquiries efficiently.

 #### Parallel Circuit

 A circuit configuration where components share the same voltage across them but may carry different currents.